zkutasi/homelab/adblocking/pihole/README.md

 ## Notable comments

-- Some features had to be switched off as it caused major unstability:
+- Some features had to be switched off as it caused major instability:
   - DNSSEC validation
   - IPv6